RonaldAllanRivera/traderai.live/README.md

   - Lead Capture Settings (Admin → System → Lead Capture):
     - Toggle: Auto-login user after signup (OFF by default in this repo).
     - When OFF: redirect to configurable external URL (default `https://www.vantage-traders.net/`).
+  - Public signup UX (AJAX): On success, the form shows a centered thank-you message under the form and then redirects after ~5 seconds to the URL configured in Lead Capture Settings.
+The URL is read dynamically from settings (no frontend fallback).

 - Dashboard
   - Minimal dashboard at `/dashboard` under the landing layout.